Jay-Wook/regulations/REGULATIONS.md

     - 3c5) Tournament commissioner and/or lead engineer MAY inspect any equipment before, during, or after the tournament.
 - 3d) All persons MUST provide their own practice equipment before and during the tournament.
 - 3e) Competitors MUST NOT use any CRGA equipment unless permission is given by that competitions's commissioner and/or lead engineer.
-- 3e) The competition commission MUST ensure all equipment provides each competitor with equipment that performs as-close-as possible to original hardware.
+- 3e) The competition commission MUST ensure all equipment provides each competitor with equipment that performs as intended by the manufacturer.

 ## Article 4: STA Qualifications

 - 4a) All registered competitors MAY compete in the STA qualifying heats.
 - 4b) Each competitor MUST compete in an equal number of qualifying heats.
-- 4c) Each heat MUST consist of 8 competitors with scores given based on place:
+- 4c) Each heat MUST consist of 6 to 8 competitors during each qualifying heat.
-    - 1st place = 10 points
-    - 2nd place = 8 points
-    - 3rd place = 6 points
-    - 4th place = 5 points
-    - 5th place = 4 points
-    - 6th place = 3 points
-    - 7th place = 2 points
-    - 8th place = 1 point
-    - DNF = 0 points
-- 4d) Qualifying place MUST be determined by the total of each competitor's scores.
+- 4d) Qualifying place MUST be determined by the average of each competitor's time after dropping the lowest and highest time.
 - 4e) Each competitor MUST race all other competitors a minimum of 2 times during qualifiers.
 - 4f) The number of heats during qualifiers SHOULD be determined by the number of competitors registered.
-- 4g) The tournament commissioner MAY add heats if they determine it necessary.
+- 4g) The tournament commissioner MAY add heats if determined necessary.
 - 4h) Qualifier results and standings MUST be maintained in real time throughout the competition.
-- 4g) STA qualifiers MUST occur at the TBD time during the 2025 SoCal Retro Gaming Expo.
+- 4g) STA qualifiers MUST occur at 1:00pm (pdt) on Friday, June 6, 2025, during the 2025 SoCal Retro Gaming Expo.
-- 4i) All STA competitors MUST be registered by May 25, 2025.
+- 4i) All STA competitors MUST be present 1 hour before qualifying begins.

 ## Article 5: STA Finals

 - 5a) All registered competitors MAY participate in the STA finals.
-- 5b) Competitors MUST be assigned a final division based on their qualification place:
+- 5b) Competitors MUST be assigned a final any% division based on their qualification place:
     - 5a1) Place 1 through 7 qualifies for the first division.
     - 5a2) Place 8 through 14 qualifies for the second division.
     - 5a3) Place 15 through 21 qualifies for the third division.
     - 5a4) Place 22 through 28 qualifies for the fourth division.
     - 5a5) Additional divisions established based on the number of registrants.
+    - (Note: The number of competitors in each division MAY lessen due to equipment failure.)
-- 5b) The winner of each division MAY qualify to compete in the next division.
+    - 5a6) The winner of each division MAY qualify to compete in the next division.
-- 5c) The first division MUST have 12 heats for the final competition.
+- 5c) The first division MUST have 10 heats for the final any% competition.
+The first division MUST have 3 heats for the final Warlpless competition.
 - 5d) The tournament commissioner MUST establish the number of heats for each subsequent division based on:
     - 5d1) The number of divisions required for the finals.
     - 5d2) The amount of time allotted for each race.
+- 5e) Top 15 Warpless competitors MUST be assigned to a final division based on their qualification place:
+    - 5e1) Place 1 through 7 qualifies for the first division.
+    - 5e2) Place 8 through 14 qualifies for the second division.
+    - 5e3) The winner of each division MAY qualify to compete in the next division.
-- 5e) Each division MUST score individual heats based on place:
+- 5f) Each division MUST score individual heats based on place:
     - 1st place = 10 points
     - 2nd place = 8 points
     - 3rd place = 6 points